Tomin1/oggopus-embedded/README.md

 Ogg and opus header parsing
 ---------------------------
-See oggopus-embeddbed directory for Ogg parsing implementation.
+See oggopus-embedded directory for Ogg parsing implementation.
 It can parse Ogg files as specified by RFC3533 and RFC7845 but only if they contain only Opus headers and data.

 If you need a more complete Ogg parser, you should look elsewhere.
 There are lots of other implementations.

-### Missing features
-The parser is missing a few features you might expect although it already has more than what I actually needed myself.

-- CRC checks.
-- Downmixing coefficients for Family 1 Channel Mapping down to stereo audio.
-- Parsing of Opus comments header.
-- Seeking.
-- Streaming data (e.g. from filesystem or network).

 Opus decoder
 ------------
 See opus-embedded directory for libopus bindings for decoding Opus.
 The build links libopus statically and is no-std on targets without std library.

-The build for ARM has flags set for Cortex-M0+.
-Other microcontrollers could be supported better with some work.

-Note that the code might not work on some platforms if OpusDecoder size differs.
-Please file issue tickets when you see size mismatches.

 Example player
 --------------